Silent0Wings/Unity-Pathfinders-Visualizer/README.md

 # Unity Simple Breadth First Search
 ![Example Image](https://github.com/Silent0Wings/Unity-Simple-BFS/blob/main/ScreenShot/BFS%20(0).png)
 ## Description
 This repository contains a simple and straightforward implementation of the Breadth-First Search (BFS) algorithm in Unity.
-Designed for educational purposes, it features an unoptimized BFS algorithm visualized using Unity Gizmos.
+Designed for educational purposes, it features an unoptimized BFS algorithm visualized using Unity Gizmos, serving as a visualization tool for understanding the BFS algorithm.
 The project demonstrates the pathfinding process on a grid with randomly generated obstacles.

 ## Features
 - **Breadth-First Search Algorithm:** A basic implementation of BFS.